talalquleh/OOP_CPP/README.md

 # OOP_CPP
-this repo is made to help teaching Object-oriented programming (OOP) at Eötvös Loránd University.<br/>
+This repo is made to help teaching Object-oriented programming (OOP) at Eötvös Loránd University.<br/>
 <h1>Course Requirements </h1>
 This subject will have:<br/>
 <ul>